mitchellkrogza/apache-ultimate-bad-bot-blocker/README.md

 discover in your log files.
 Any changes are applied immediately to all sites after a simple "sudo service apache2 reload".

+### IT IS TINY AND LIGHTWEIGHT

+The file is tiny in size.
+At the time of this writing and the first public commit of this the file size including all the commenting "which nginx ignores" is a mere 212 kb in size.
+It is so lightweight that Nginx does not even know it's there.
+It already contains thousands of entries.

 ### NO COMPLICATED REWRITE RULES:

 This also does not use ReWrite Rules and Conditions which also put overhead onto